Information Rates for Channels with Fading, Side Information and Adaptive Codewords: On-Off Fading

-where we have assumed CSCG $X(s_T)$.
-Fig.~\ref{fig:oof2} shows the resulting rates as the curve labeled ``$I(A;Y|H)$''.
+Fig.~\ref{fig:oof2} shows the rates as the curve labeled ``$I(A;Y|H)$''.
 This curve was computed by Monte Carlo integration with $P(0)=0.1\cdot P$ and $P(2)=1.9 \cdot P$, which is near-optimal for the range of SNRs depicted.

 The reverse model GMI~\eqref{eq:AGMI-r3} requires $\Var{U|Y,H}$.
-We show how to compute this variance in Appendix~\ref{appendix:csos-2} by applying~\eqref{eq:AGMI-5-part-Es1a}-\eqref{eq:AGMI-5-part-Es2a}.
-Fig.~\ref{fig:oof2} shows the GMIs as the curve labeled ``rGMI'', where we used the same power levels as for the $I(A;Y)$ curve.
-The two curves are indistinguishable for small $P$ but the ``rGMI'' rates are poor at large $P$.
-This example shows that the forward model GMI with optimized powers can be substantially better than the reverse model GMI with a reasonable, but suboptimal, power policy.
-Hence it is useful to gain understanding via the forward models.
+We show how to compute this variance in Appendix~\ref{appendix:csos-2} by applying~\eqref{eq:AGMI-5-part-Es1a}--\eqref{eq:AGMI-5-part-Es2a}.
+Fig.~\ref{fig:oof2} shows the GMIs as the curve labeled ``rGMI'', where we used the same power levels as for the $I(A;Y|H)$ curve.
+The two curves are indistinguishable for small $P$, but the ``rGMI'' rates are poor at large $P$.
+This example shows that the forward model GMI with optimized powers can be substantially better than the reverse model GMI with a reasonable but suboptimal power policy.